parasquared/redialed-service/README.md

 This service is not designed to be ran anywhere except on the main Redialed server.
 It's assumed that you know what you're doing when running it; no help for setting up the server will be provided for any reason.
 This branch has even less guarantees of functionality (there may be something that only works on my system and I missed it).

+## Acknowledgements
+- [SKCro](https://github.com/SKCro/) for creating the transgender WebTV jewel for my fork

 ## Setup + running the service
 - Run `npm install` to install all dependencies.